DORA vs WCAG

 What It Is

 The Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is a transformative EU regulation enhancing digital operational resilience for the financial sector.
-Enacted in 2022 and applying from January 17, 2025, it targets 20 financial entity types and critical ICT third-party providers (CTPPs).
+Enacted in 2022 and applicable since January 17, 2025, it targets 20 financial entity types and critical ICT third-party providers (CTPPs).
 DORA adopts a risk-based, proportional approach to counter ICT disruptions like cyberattacks and system failures, harmonizing rules across 27 member states.

 Key Components